How To Increase Worker Safety and Product Quality

 Without even considering tools, employee personal items, drill filings/chips and all the other possible contributors to FOD in manufacturing facilities, just the number of fasteners used to assemble the structure and install components can measure in at hundreds of thousands.

 It takes only one fastener in the wrong place to cause an incident resulting in loss of the aircraft and/or loss of life.
-Supervisors and workers cannot merely be told or expected to build a FOD free product.
+Supervisors and workers cannot merely be told to build a FOD-free product.
+Indeed, expectations alone do not produce FOD-free assemblies.

 FOD controls and prevention practices must be established and enforced throughout the entire build process if product integrity is to be assured.

 In a manufacturing environment, cost often drives schedule.
 After all, to continue building any product it must be profitable.
-FOD controls in manufacturing facilities often impact costs and schedules.
-Implementation and maintenance of controls should be planned and formalized as part of the product manufacturing scheme—not as an unpleasant afterthought when things go wrong.
+Consequently, FOD controls often impact both costs and schedules.
+Instead, plan and formalize controls as part of the manufacturing scheme — not as an unpleasant afterthought when things go wrong.

-Some of the possible costs to establish and operate an effective FOD Control Program include, but are not limited to:
+Costs to establish and operate an effective FOD Control Program include:

 But what about the savings?
 They’re yours to claim with a commitment to FOD controls.
-Once established, an effective program reduces rework, scrap and incidents.
-Want increased customer satisfaction and sales?
-What about reputation and the pride of building the best product you can?
-What about beating the competition and increasing market share?
-Even if an effective FOD Program hasn’t been planned and implemented previously in your operation, the time to start is now.
-FOD control is quality.
-FOD control is safety.
-FOD control is integrity.
-The savings and benefits far outweigh the costs and time expended.
+Once established, however, an effective program reduces rework, scrap, and incidents.
+In addition, the result is increased customer satisfaction and sales.
+You also gain reputation and the pride of building the best product possible.
+You beat the competition and increase market share.
+Even if an effective FOD Program or Procedure hasn’t been planned and implemented previously in your operation, the time to start is now.
+FOD control is quality, safety, and integrity — all in one.
+Ultimately, the savings and benefits far outweigh the costs and time expended.

 Design

 Although manufacturing controls are necessary to prevent the introduction of FOD, the design of the structure and sub-assemblies plays a vital role in the ability to inspect and remove foreign objects during and after assembly.
-If fortunate enough to plan a new product or assembly line, Design Engineering should incorporate FOD removal procedures into each aircraft zone.
+Specifically, when planning a new product or assembly line, Design Engineering should incorporate FOD removal procedures into each aircraft zone.
 A “Design Checklist” with buy off from Manufacturing Engineering is required.

 Design is your first and best opportunity to eliminate FOD from the delivered product by planning for inspections, cleaning of cavities and designing out entrapment areas.
 For older/ existing structures that didn’t plan FOD Prevention into the product, modifications and overhaul planning should require FOD inspection/removal steps to be incorporated into each package.

 Some aircraft contain known FOD entrapment areas that are impossible to inspect or clean.
-These aircraft are accidents waiting to happen and should be redesigned and modified or dropped from service.
-Knowing of foreign objects in a flight article and/or the potential for damage is next to sin — it cannot be ignored.
-The responsibility to identify and report the potential for FOD lies with each individual involved in any phase or process.
-Management should solicit all employees to report potential FOD as they would any safety or quality concern, and should request design changes if feasible to assure product integrity.
+These are accidents waiting to happen.
+Accordingly, redesign, modify, or drop them from service.
+Knowing about foreign objects in a flight article — or the potential for damage — is inexcusable.
+It cannot be ignored.
+Ultimately, everyone involved in any phase or process bears responsibility to identify and report potential FOD.
+Management should encourage all employees to report potential FOD — just as they would any safety or quality concern.
+Furthermore, request design changes when feasible to assure product integrity.
 Repeat: Design stage is the very best opportunity to keep FOD out of the delivered product.

 Management Responsibilities

-Management must be supportive of and responsible for the FOD Prevention Plan and its implementation.
-All applicable policies and procedures, training programs and operational guidelines must include FOD procedure reminders and controls.
+Management must actively support and take responsibility for the FOD Prevention Plan and its implementation.
+Specifically, all policies, procedures, training programs, and operational guidelines must include FOD prevention reminders and controls.

 Management must demand effective corrective action for FOD incidents, problem areas, and negative trends.
 Without upper management support and encouragement, FOD Prevention is “just another program” or passing notion.
-Strong, deliberate enforcement and backing are necessary if compliance is to become reality.
+Consequently, strong deliberate enforcement makes compliance a reality.

-Within the organizational scheme, the FOD Program manager or coordinator should have similar rank and authority as the Safety or Quality manager, and should be independent from manipulation or bias from other operational units (such as Assembly or Test).
+The FOD Program manager or coordinator should hold similar rank and authority as the Safety or Quality manager.
+Importantly, this role must be independent from bias by other operational units such as Assembly or Test.
 Some successful programs have FOD reporting to the Quality or Safety manager, but FOD Program management deserves the same status and recognition as those disciplines.

 Having all three placed within one organizational unit may be the best profile as they share many similarities such as: inspections for compliance, “shut down” authority, data collection/trends, customer interface, awareness (promotion) and employee recognition.